jkostka/mt2-upgrade-simulator/README.md

 ```

 ## Info
 I am not a professional programmer, the code was written as a hobby with the help of AI tools.
+It is possible that it may contain syntax errors, but its operation is 100% correct.